 Dr Leslie Tay •

 09 Feb 2012 • 249 reviews • 562 followers

 Of all the items I tasted that day, the best one for me was the siew mai.
-I liked it not because it was the best siew mai I had ever tasted, but because it’s novel.
-Here, they used fish instead of prawns as the filling and rather than having a bit of crab roe, the orange colour was made from carrots.
-So it was delightful because it was unique and yummy.
+I liked it not because it was the best siew mai I have ever tasted, but for its novelty.
+The difference lies in the fact that they used fish in place of prawns in the filling and rather than having a bit of crab roe, the orange coating came from carrots.
+So it was delightful because the taste was unique and yummy.

 Other than the char siew pau, all the items here are quite unique to this stall.
 If you are looking for something novel in a pau, this is the stall to visit.